 The Alachua County Forever Program is the County's conservation land acquisition and management program.
 It was established in 2000 after the Alachua County Forever Bond referendum was approved by the voters of Alachua County.
-It provided \$29,000,000 for the acquisition and management of environmentally significant lands.
+The Bond provided \$29,000,000 for the acquisition and management of environmentally significant lands.
 Alachua County Forever has since been renewed twice through the Wild Spaces Public Places referenda, in 2008 when voters approved a 2-year 1⁄2-cent sales tax, and in 2016 when voters approved an 8-year 1⁄2-cent sales tax.
-So far, the County has conserved nearly 20,000 acres and leveraged over 50% of the cost through partners and matching funds.
+So far, the County has conserved over 20,000 acres and leveraged almost 50% of the cost through partners and matching funds.
 Properties acquired through the program are managed either in house or by partners.
-Partners manage 40% of the acquired properties, thus significantly reducing the County's management costs.
-The County manages over 12,000 acres as part of its system of Parks and preserves.
+Partners manage over 40% of the acquired properties, thus significantly reducing the County's management costs.
+The County manages almost 13,000 acres as part of its system of Preserves.